Help your tree thrive

 It is important to plant your tree in a location where it will have room to grow without causing problems for people or infrastructure.
 This guide from the City of Bellevue will help you find a good spot.

 Trees adapt best when planted in the fall.
 The dormant season gives the trees time to build a healthy root system in their new location.

-Preparation of the soil and the root ball will help the tree.
+As you plant the tree, it helps to prepare the soil and the root ball.
 Watch this one-minute video and see further planting instructions from the Arbor Day Foundation.